asyncapi/java-template/README.md

 ## Supported protocols

+* ibmmq
-These protocols are implemented using the JMS API with the correct jars, in this case ibmmq was chosen.
+    * This is implemented using the JMS API with the correct jars, in this case ibmmq was chosen.
 The use of JMS allows allows the template to be extensible to other providers by providing the correct jars at the Maven stage.

-* ibmmq
 * kafka
+    * This is implemented using the official client library from the Apache Kafka project.

 ## How to use the template